Transnational Corporation of Nigeria: Transcorp Hotels

+Transcorp Power Plc

-Transcorp Power Limited (TPL) – the owner and operator of the Ughelli Power Plant which was privatized by the Nigerian government along with other Nigerian power plants.
+Transcorp Power Plc is the owner and operator of the Ughelli Power Plant which was privatized by the Nigerian government along with other Nigerian power plants.
 The plant has an installed capacity of 1000MW.
 The plant is located in Delta State and had an available capacity of 480 MW as of November 2015.
-TUPL has made full payment of $300million for the plant.
+TUPL has made full payment of $300million for the plant and was the first power generating company to receive its privatization discharge certificate.